-If you live in a huge home and only need to heat one small room, an energy-efficient space heater may make sense.
+If you live in a large home and only need to heat one small room, an energy-efficient space heater may make sense.
 If you’re heating multiple rooms, you’re using a lot more energy than you need to.
-Plus they could be a fire hazard.
+Plus, they could be a fire hazard.

 Find a whole-house temperature that makes you comfortable, dress adequately and use a blanket when sitting if necessary.

 7. Consider Insulated Windows

 The eyes are the windows to the soul.
 And your home’s windows can open your home up to almost free-flowing energy waste.